 Although both Antarctica and Alaska are snow-covered landscapes in winter.
 The main difference between the two is that Alaska thaws out in the summer which allows vegetation to grow and creates a climate that people can live in.

-On the other hand, Antarctica remains below freezing year-round so nobody lives there apart from scientists on a short-term basis.
+On the other hand, Antarctica remains below freezing year-round so nobody lives there apart from scientists and operational staff such as chefs on a short-term basis.

 Is Antarctica at the North or South Pole?